Jon Routson

-Jon Routson (born 1969 in Washington, D.C.) is a Baltimore, Maryland based American artist working in video, new media, and conceptual art.
+Jon Routson (born 1969 in Washington, D.C.) is an American artist working in video, new media, and conceptual art.
+He is based in Baltimore, Maryland.

-Biography

 Education

-Routson attended Albert Einstein High School.
+Routson attended Albert Einstein High School in Kensington, Maryland.
 After briefly attending the Maryland Institute College of Art, he received a bachelor's degree from University of Maryland, College Park in 1993.
-Routson went on to earn his MFA from University of Maryland Baltimore County in 2003.
+Routson went on to earn his MFA from the University of Maryland Baltimore County in 2003.
 In between his degrees, Routson worked as an artist assistant under painter Marilyn Minter and video artist Vito Acconci in New York.

+Career

 Routson briefly taught at the Corcoran College of Art and Design.